Sex is an essential pillar of a relatioship

 It is possible to combine dinner or a movie before the date but it is also desirable to allocate time for sex.
 Do not look at dating a sex as something not romantic.
 People make time in advance for all the activities they like in life, such as vacations or departures or meeting with friends, so what is wrong with preparing yourself for sex in advance?
 Especially today when our schedule is busy and sometimes we have to maneuver programs because of the children.

-I’m not against spontaneous sex, so that does not mean that when you suddenly have time for sex it’s not a happy incident.
+I’m not against spontaneous sex, so that does not mean that when you suddenly have time for sex it’s not a happy incident like going to the Cinema House.

 But all this can not exist if there is no sexual communication between you.
 First, you must recognize that you are in a state of boredom and that you must pass on the information to the partner.
 Maybe it’s a one-sided feeling?
 How do you inquire without words?